UPDATE: March 21, 2026

-Durango, Colo. – (April 17, 2025) – In response to a Red Flag warning issued by the National Weather Service highlighting critical fire weather conditions and fuels, La Plata Electric Association (LPEA) is taking proactive steps to safeguard its members, infrastructure, surrounding communities, and the environment.
-Red Flag conditions are expected today from 11 a.m. to 8 p.m., particularly in areas west of Bayfield and south of Highway 160 to the La Plata County and Archuleta County lines where fire settings for electrical lines will be in effect during those hours as a safety precaution.
-Operations such as these have been adjusted to minimize the risk of wildfires potentially sparked by power lines.
+In response to a Red Flag warning issued by the National Weather Service highlighting critical fire weather conditions and fuels, La Plata Electric Association (LPEA) is taking proactive steps to safeguard its members, infrastructure, surrounding communities, and the environment.
+Modified system settings for electrical lines will be in effect until the weather service lifts the red flag status, as a safety precaution.
+Operations such as these minimize the risk of wildfires potentially sparked by power lines.
 These changes may lead to longer and more frequent power outages in some communities.

 Understanding the inconvenience caused by frequent and prolonged outages, LPEA emphasizes that the safety of its community and the protection of personal and public properties is of utmost importance.
 "We appreciate everyone’s patience and understanding during these critical Red Flag days," said Chris Hansen, CEO of LPEA.
 "Our operational changes, though potentially disruptive, are crucial for prioritizing safety."